 Taipei continues to grow its reputation as a city of tolerance, equality, and diversity, welcoming visitors from the global LGBTQ community by the tens of thousands.
 One of the earliest spots in the city to fly the rainbow flag, announcing itself as a safe space for the LGBTQ community was Taipei’s Love Boat Shop.

 Opened in the Shida university (National Taiwan Normal University) district in 2004, the store has since expanded its mission, becoming an international salon incorporating culture, tarot, I Ching divination, healing, and chakra workshops.
 It’s also expanded physically, opening up a satellite of sorts in the city’s Ximending neighborhood focusing solely on Tarot reading, I Ching divination and healing.
-Taiwan Scene spoke to Love Boat’s International Marketing Manager Olivia Wu at the team’s Ximending location, Light Project Ximending.
+Taiwan Scene spoke to Love Boat’s International Marketing Manager Olivia Wu at the team’s Ximending location, Light Program Red House.
 (Read more: Taipei Celebrates Our Pride)

 TS: Olivia, tell us a bit about yourself.